 Miami-Dade County Teen Court is proud to announce their newsletter, Teen Court News.
 The newsletter is filled with wonderful heartwarming stories, updates from our community, and National Teen Court information.

-Check out the Summer 2013 Issue of Teen Court News.
+Check out the Winter 2014 Issue of Teen Court News.

 Mock Trial on Profiling